Introduction to ALTER Column in MySQL

 MODIFY ColumnNameCol_Definition[FIRST | AFTER ColumnName];

-It is a virtuous practice to study or view the attributes associated to a column in a table before we perform any modification using the ALTER query.
+It is a virtuous practice to study or view the attributes associated with a column in a table before we modify using the ALTER query.

-For example, we want to alter the column Description to have a NOT NULL column definition along with VARCHAR length of characters to 200.
+For example, we want to alter the column Description to have a NOT NULL column definition and VARCHAR characters’ length to 200.

 Before the Structure of the Table: